 Organic farmers talk about tending the soil — nurturing the soil so it can nurture the plants that provide fruits and vegetables for us to use in building healthy bodies.
 Rich, organic soil includes vast quantities of bacteria that are essential to keeping the soil healthy.

-When I look at our garden, and dig in the soil, I’m reminded of our own microbial garden — a thriving, varied microscopic garden in and on each of our bodies that is linked to a healthier immune system.
-Like a farmer and his soil, we need to tend to our body’s garden.
+When I look at our garden, and dig in the soil, I’m reminded of our own microbial garden — a thriving, varied microscopic rainforest in and on each of our bodies that is linked to a healthier immune system.
+Like a farmer and his soil, we must tend to and nurture our body’s needs.
 It’s time for a new way of thinking I call “micro-gardening.”